Suparnauchiha/snake_game/README.md

 **Implementation Details**
 This game is implemented using the following components:

-Snake Class: Manages the snake's movement and growth.
+_Snake Class_: Manages the snake's movement and growth.

-Food Class: Handles the position and appearance of the food.
+_Food Class_: Handles the position and appearance of the food.

-Scoreboard Class: Keeps track of the player's score and displays it on the screen.
+_Scoreboard Class:_ Keeps track of the player's score and displays it on the screen.

-Installation and Running the Game

-Make sure you have Python installed on your system.

-Clone this repository to your local machine.

 Ensure you have the required dependencies (turtle) installed.
 Run the snake_game.py file using Python.